 If you aren’t tied to a school calendar, Debra Ruzbasan of Ed-Ventures says September is a lovely time of year to travel to most destinations: “Prices have come down and crowds have thinned out.
 Museums often have their most popular exhibits on display.
 Outdoor cafes are still open.
 And the changing colors are an added layer of attractiveness.
 It’s my favorite time to travel.”

 Transformational coach and consultant Ozioma Egwuonwu reminds us that September 25 is World Dream Day, a day to honor the role dreams play in our lives and to share the dreams we hope will transform our own lives and the world around us.
-Learn more at Day For Dreamers.
+Learn more here.

 Try just a few of these great ideas, and we’re sure you’ll love September as much as we do.
 And if you want to get a jump on the holidays, check out our Secret Santa Generator to set up a fun gift exchange with friends and family from all over the globe.
 You can also share your ideas with us on Elfster’s Facebook page, our Twitter @Elfster, and our Instagram @Elfster.